 These top bumper guards will protect your vehicle from parking lot damage

 A bumper guard is a layer of protection that helps prevent your vehicle from being scratched or dented when it's lightly bumped into in a parking lot.
-They’re easy to install and don’t cost a lot of money, so if you want to keep your car’s bumper in tip-top condition, check out our bumper guard reviews to find the best one for your ride.
+It's easy to install and doesn't cost a lot of money, so if you want to keep your car’s bumper in tip-top condition, check out our bumper guard guide to find the best one for your ride.

 Benefits of Bumper Guards